Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/using-the-editor.md

 ![Editor Mode](https://doc-assets.konghq.com/1.3/dev-portal/editor/devportal-editor-mode-launch.png)

->Note: Editor Mode is a *live* editor.
-After changes are saved, changes to files will propagate to the Dev Portal *immediately*.
+>Note: After changes are saved, changes to files will propagate to the Dev Portal *immediately*.

 ### Navigating the Editor